 Money transfer scams have also become common on dating apps.
 Over 25 million people use these apps monthly in America alone.
 If someone is asking for financial help from you in a brief span of time—especially before you meet—they’re likely a scammer trying to trick you.

 There are various shopping scams.
 The most common involves offering items for sale online with no intent of shipping them.

-Use reputable websites like eBay or Amazon when making online purchases.
+Use reputable websites when making online purchases.
 These online stores usually provide buyer protection and seller ratings, which could be helpful for you to avoid any scams before placing an order.